 There are many different types of contraception, and some work better than others for different people.
 Some types (condoms) can help to stop the spread of sexually transmitted infections, but most just prevent pregnancy.

-Emergency contraception can stop you becoming pregnant if you've had sex without using contraception, or think your contraception might have failed, you can use emergency contraception.
+Emergency contraception can stop you becoming pregnant if you've had sex without using contraception, or if you think your contraception might have failed.

 Barrier methods of contraception work by physically stopping the sperm from fertilising the egg.

 Short-acting methods of contraception work by releasing hormones.

 Long-acting reversible contraception (LARC) methods don’t rely on you remembering to take them, but they do need a trained doctor or nurse to administer or fit them for you.